mongodb/docs/source/includes/driver-examples/driver-example-indexes-2.rst

             the :doc:`Mongo Shell </mongo/>`.

             Refer to the
-            :hardlink:`MongoDB Compass Documentation
+            :compass:`MongoDB Compass Documentation
-            </compass/current/indexes/>` for instructions on using
+            </indexes/>` for instructions on using
             custom collation with indexes in Compass.